LennoxKK/Paho-mqtt-/README.md

 1. connect.py - makes it possible to choose between publishing or subscribing
 2. livestream.py - queries data from database and display it in real time.
-3. choice.sh - Choosing between subscribing and pub;lishing.
+3. choice.sh - Choosing between subscribing and publishing.